 Arrive at Baltra airport and be greeted by a cruise representative, and then board a bus to Puerto Ayora's Fausto Llerena Tortoise Breeding Center.
 See tortoises from different islands divided according to four different stages: eggs, neonates, juveniles (held here until they are mature enough to be "repatriated"), and adults.

 Afterwards, explore the town of Puerto Ayora and its shops, before heading to the ship.
-Once on board, be welcomed by the crew and captain, have a short security drill and enjoy dinner and the briefing for the next day's activities.
+Once on board, be welcomed by the crew and captain, and enjoy dinner and the briefing for the next day's activities.

 Spend the day on Floreana, legendary homestead of infamous Baroness Eloise Von Wagner de Bousquet.
 Land onto the olivine beaches of Punta Cormorant seeking sightings of Greater Flamingos on the way to a sea turtle nesting ground.
 End the outing on a short panga ride to Devil’s Crown, a key snorkeling site.

 After lunch, visit Post Office Bay where you can drop your postcards into the barrel as the whalers did centuries ago.